Kiruha01/test-vulnerable-chaincodes/Readme.md

 ## Vulnerabilities
 * `gorutine` - If concurrent programs are not handled properly, it is easy to cause a conflict condition problem that results in an non-deterministic execution.
+* `field-declaration` - There should be no field declarations in the chaincode structure.
+Chaincode needs to implement interfaces Init and Invoke, where fields can be accessed if they are defined in the structure.
+However, since each peer node does not necessarilyperform every transaction, the field values of the chaincode may be inconsistent among the peer nodes.

 ## Requirements
 - Go 1.20